 A First-Day Feast

 The tour ended in a vibrant neighborhood full of musicians and street vendors.
 There was a great view of the Andes Mountains in the distance and some of the favelas in the nearby hills.
 After a group selfie (which I can’t find anywhere!), we all went our separate ways.
-Two others and I decided that we had to have some authentic Peruvian food, so we set out to find a decent establishment in the area.
-We came across a small restaurant with a rowdy crowd watching the World Cup.
+Two others and I decided that we had to sample some authentic Peruvian food, so we set out to find a decent establishment in the area.
+We came across a small restaurant with a rowdy crowd watching a World Cup soccer game.
 We snuck in, grabbed a table, and ordered some Pisco Sours along with our main dishes.
 Pisco is a traditional Peruvian spirit made from fermented grape juice.
 It’s kind of like wine, but with a much higher alcohol content.
 It tastes a lot better than it sounds, I promise.

 On the Menu

 Our food arrived at the table and I feasted on my wonderful ceviche, a spicy dish of raw seafood seasoned with citric juices, onions, chili peppers, and cilantro.
 My plate also came with roasted corn and potatoes.
-My body has a great way of showing how delicious a dish is, and that’s by how much my nose runs!
+Interestingly, my body has a great way of showing how delicious a dish is, and that’s by how much my nose runs.
 And let me tell you what, that thing didn’t stop leaking.
 It was probably from all the spice but either way, I was in food heaven.